 Institutional Networking Coordinator

-Dr Sibusiso Chalufu is the Dean of Students at the University of South Africa (UNISA).
-He has been in the higher education sector for more than 20 years, 11 of which have been spent in Student Affairs and Services.
+Dr Sibusiso Chalufu is the Executive Director: Student Life at the North-West University (NWU) and the President of the South African Association of Senior Student Affairs Professionals (SAASSAP).
+Previously he served as the Dean of Students at the University of South Africa (UNISA) and as the Executive Director: Student Services at the University of KwaZulu-Natal (UKZN).
+He has been in the higher education sector for more than 20 years, serving in various positions ranging from academic staff to member of executive management.
 At BOH he coordinates the linkages among institutions.
 BOH is conceived as networks of people and institutions – rather than hierarchies.
-Building these networks from the ground up to serve communities is the job of Dr. Chalufu.
+Building these networks from the ground up to serve communities is the job of Dr Chalufu.
 His entire career has been about facilitating dialogue within academia in South Africa.
-Recently he has been appointed to serve on the Universities South Africa (USAf)’s Transformation Strategy Group.
-He is the Deputy President of the Southern African Federation of Student Affairs and Services in Higher Education (SAFSAS) and Deputy President of the South African Association of Senior Student Affairs Professionals (SAASSAP).
-He serves on the Central Application Office (CAO) Board and on the Senate and Curriculum Innovation, Design and Development Committee of the Richfield Graduate Institute of Technology.
-He obtained his undergraduate and Honours degrees from the then University of Durban-Westville (now University of KwaZulu-Natal, UKZN) and then completed two Masters’ degrees from the University of Bristol (UK) and the State University of New York at Buffalo (USA), respectively.
-He has a Ph.D. from the University of Pretoria (SA), and has received further training and certificates from the United Nation University in Japan, the National Institute of Educational Planning and Administration (NIEPA) in India and the Galilee International Management Institute (GIMI) in Israel.
+Recently he has been nominated to serve as the interim Chairperson of the Executive Committee: Higher Health National Forum for Deans and Directors of Student Affairs in South Africa.
+He serves on the Universities South Africa (USAf)’s Transformation Strategy Group, the Central Application Office (CAO) Board and on the Senate and Curriculum Innovation, Design and Development Committee of the Richfield Graduate Institute of Technology (RGIT).
+He obtained his undergraduate and Honours degrees from the then University of Durban-Westville (now UKZN) and then completed two Masters’ degrees at the University of Bristol (UK) and the State University of New York at Buffalo (USA), respectively.
+He has a Ph.D. from the University of Pretoria (UP) in South Africa, and has received further training and development from the United Nation University in Japan, the National Institute of Educational Planning and Administration (NIEPA) in India and the Galilee International Management Institute (GIMI) in Israel.

 Dr. Susan Ogletree

-Dr. Susan Ogletree is the Director of the Center for Evaluation and Research Services in the College of Education and Human Services at Georgia State University.
-At BOH she coordinates work among various partners who bring skills and resources to BOH communities.
-Partners frequently contribute various knowledge resources and benefit from knowledge rewards.
-Others may wish to contract for knowledge outputs or social outcomes.
-Dr. Ogletree has worked with faculty, staff, professors and other institutions to coordinate just such exchanges within her center.
-The Center provides quantitative and qualitative research design development and evaluation services on large federal grants and for state, local and international school systems.
+Dr. Susan Ogletree is the Director of the Center for Evaluation and Research Services (website) in the College of Education and Human Services at Georgia State University.
+At BOH she coordinates our work on evaluation which is an increasingly difficult task.
+Older development models required expost facto designs to measure outcomes.
+But newer models require measuring social impacts.
+Yet social impacts are dynamic and viewed differently from the perspective of various parties involves – one of which is BOH.
+A major challenge is to define this moving target of social impact.
+Her Evaluation Center provides quantitative and qualitative research design development and evaluation services on large federal grants and for state, local and international school systems – often in the millions of dollars.
 She also works with faculty to provide internships for students in the college interested in evaluation.
 Her primary research interests include Professional Development Schools, both nationally and internationally, and their impact on academic achievement in high needs urban schools.
 She holds degrees in Educational Policy Studies – Research, Measurement and Statistics (Ph.D.), Educational Leadership & Professional Counseling (M.S) and Music (B.M.).